dino-lang/introduction/README.md

 `ir.i2l` that has a key equal to the number of the assembler instruction.
 Predefined function `ins` (insertion of element into vector) is used with index -1, which means addition of the element at the vector end.
+Absence of index also means addition at the vector end.
 Dino has extensible vectors.
 There are also predefined functions to delete elements in vectors (and associative tables).

 On lines 34-46 we check the current assembler instruction and create the corresponding IR node (an object of a class inside the singleton